 Depending on the circumstances, the water quality assessment may include routine chemistry parameters (pH, conductivity, major cations/anions, etc.), total and/or dissolved metals, hydrogen sulphide, and biological parameters iron reducing and acid producing bacteria.
 The majority of the analyses are completed at accredited laboratories.
 Some parameters (e.g. temperature) may also be monitored in the field.

-As an organization, the majority of Vermilion’s water withdrawals (98%) are produced water associated with conventional oil production.
-The majority of this volume (85%) is reinjected into the oil producing formations for voidage replacement or disposed via deep well injection.
+As an organization, the majority of Vermilion’s water withdrawals (88%) are produced water associated with conventional oil production.
+The majority of this volume (73% of our total discharge) is reinjected into the oil producing formations for voidage replacement or disposed via deep well injection.
 Lifecycle tracking of produced water is a regulatory and corporate obligation with defined accounting and reporting requirements.

 In 2019, we aligned our water data reporting with CDP’s methodology for water security, and we are currently benchmarking key data, including freshwater intensity, to assess further development of our water program.